Old Bay Seasoning: Usage

 The seasoning is chiefly used to season crab and shrimp.
 It is used in various clam chowder and oyster stew recipes.
 The seasoning is also used as a topping on popcorn, salads, eggs, fried chicken, chicken wings, french fries, tater tots, corn on the cob, boiled peanuts, dips, chipped beef, baked potatoes, potato salad, potato chips and guacamole.
 Several movie theaters in the Chesapeake region offer it in the condiment section.

 Potato chip manufacturer Utz created the original "Crab Chip" based on a similar mix of spices.
-The popular potato chip variety was later copied and marketed by Herr's Snacks (however, Herr's uses Old Bay seasoning and it is sold as "Herr's Old Bay Chips").
+The popular potato chip variety was later copied and marketed by Herr's (however, Herr's uses Old Bay seasoning and it is sold as "Herr's Old Bay Chips").
 Lay's introduced its own Old Bay-seasoned "Chesapeake Bay Crab Spice" flavored chips in 2018.

 Early in its history, the Subway sandwich shop used Old Bay when mixing their seafood and crab salad.
 Many local Subway shops still have Old Bay for use on sandwiches.
 Convenience store chain Sheetz also offers Old Bay as an option in its delis due to their large presence in the Mid-Atlantic region, including areas beyond Old Bay's traditional territory.

 Old Bay is also occasionally used around the Chesapeake Bay region as an ingredient in Bloody Marys, and even in places as far south as The Breakers Hotel in Palm Beach, Florida.
 Some bars in the Baltimore region also often sell what is known as a 'Crabby Bo', which is National Bohemian beer where the lip of the glass or mug being used is moistened and dipped into a container of Old Bay seasoning.
 In 2014, the Maryland-based brewery Flying Dog created an Old Bay-inspired summer ale named Dead Rise to celebrate the seasoning's 75th anniversary.
+In 2022, McCormick collaborated with George's Beverage Company to produce Old Bay flavored vodka.

 In 2020, McCormick created Old Bay Hot Sauce in advance of the Super Bowl, which initially sold out within 30 minutes of its launch and caused the Old Bay website to crash temporarily.
-Some customers resold the 10 USoz bottles, retailing for $3.49, online for between $50 to $200.
+Some customers resold the 10 USoz bottles, retailing for $3.49, online for between $50 and $200.
 In 2022, the company collaborated with Pepperidge Farm to produce Old Bay-flavored Goldfish crackers.
 The crackers sold out online within nine hours.

-In June 2021, Old Bay worked with the True Temper Sports company and released a lacrosse stick with an Old Bay decal, both in the standard short and defensive long lengths.
-Both sticks are currently sold out online.